dtbkhanh/dtbkhanh.github.io/_posts/2025-05-28-bibitor-inventory-sales-analysis.md

 This section visualizes how quickly products sell after arriving in inventory, based on the “Days to Sell” metric introduced in <a href="#2-3-inventory">Section 2.3</a>.

-- **Overall Sales Lag Distribution:** The "Inventory Sales Lag Distribution" chart provides a high-level overview of inventory turnover.
-It clearly shows that the majority of Bibitor's products sell within a relatively short timeframe (e.g., within 30 days).
-However, it also visually highlights the presence of a tail — a smaller, but significant, number of products that sit in inventory for extended periods (e.g., 90 days or more), tying up capital and storage space.
+- **Overall Sales Lag Distribution:** The "Inventory Sales Lag Distribution" chart gives a clear overview of inventory turnover.
+Most of Bibitor’s products sell within a short time, usually under 30 days.
+However, it also highlights a "long tail" — a smaller, but significant, number of products that stay in inventory for a long time, sometimes 90 days or more.
+These items tie up our cash and storage space.
 - **Identifying Slow Movers:** The accompanying table lists the ten products with the longest sales lag, including product and vendor details.
-These are ideal candidates for promotions, pricing changes, or stock review.
+These are ideal candidates for promotions, pricing changes, or a full stock review.

 <!-----------------#-#----------------->
 ### c.
 Performance Drivers: By Vendor and By Store